Back to Integrations Guides

 After creating all the required Appointment Types, create a new form with Formidable Forms and start with the required Name and Email fields.

-Name and Email are required on your Formidable Form, or else all the appointments listed in SSA will be indistinguishable.
+Name and Email fields are required on your Formidable Form, or else all the appointments listed in SSA will be indistinguishable.

 To use conditional logic, you’ll need to make sure to include